kevin218/Eureka/docs/source/ecf.rst

 topdir + inputdir
 '''''''''''''''''
 The path to the directory containing the Stage 4 JWST data.
 Directories containing spaces should be enclosed in quotation marks.

+topdir + inputdirlist
+'''''''''''''''''
+List of paths to the other white light curve directories. topdir + inputdirlist contains the first white light curve, This list contains the remainder.
+Each item must be enclosed in quotation marks.
+Ensure there are brakets around the list.

 topdir + outputdir